The Bowyer Tower

 The tower was built in 1238-41, by King Henry III, an avid royal builder who greatly altered the appearance of the Tower of London.
 The Bowyer Tower is D-shaped in plan with a south turret on two storeys.

 The ground floor room is the only original part of the building which survives to the present day, the rest was rebuilt in the nineteenth century following a fire which destroyed the upper storey of the tower.
-The fire which occured on the night of 30th October, 1841, was caused when a flue had overheated and was first noticed at around half past ten.
+The fire which occurred on the night of 30th October, 1841, was caused when a flue had overheated and was first noticed at around half past ten.
 The Tower fire engines attended but the supply of water for them all could not be found.
 Engines from the city could not gain admittance past the guards at the Tower gates, the blaze spread quickly and began to engulf the Bowyer Tower.

 There were originally three arrow loops in the tower only one of which survives to the present day.
 The Bowyer Tower derives its name from the royal bowmakers who once worked there.